It is Ojas which keeps all living beings nourished and refreshed. There can be no life without Ojas… —Charaka Samhita.

 The Sanskrit word ojas can be translated to vigor, bodily strength, vitality and water.
 It is the essential energy of the body, “the fluid of life”, one of the three vital essences (prana, tejas, and ojas), and truly the sweet, vital nectar of immunity, vitality and health.
 Like honey that is collected from flowers, ojas is collected in the body from our actions, conditions/tendencies, habitual routines, self-care practices and nutritional choices.

 We all have ojas, as ojas is simply the first thing to be created in the body of all living beings.
 Ojas can easily be defined as the ultimate product of proper nutrition, digestion, and metabolism.
-Ama (toxic residue, undigested food, thoughts, and emotions) as we discussed in my August Newsletter (join my community here), is the opposite of proper nutrition, digestion, and metabolism.
+Ama (toxic residue, undigested food, thoughts, and emotions) is the opposite of proper nutrition, digestion, and metabolism.

 Overexertion, improper diet, lack of routine, excessive emotional reactions (i.e., anger, grief, worry, anxiety, fear) can readily decrease our ojas.
 Ojas is quick to get used up when we engage any of the five senses (touch, sight, taste, smell, and hearing), and especially when we do not—in return—tend to the replenishment of those senses.
 Deficiency in ojas can cause weakness, fatigue, exhaustion and eventually disease.